Finding Aids

 Index to cartoons

-The following is a list of predominant people, places and subjects appearing in the editorial cartoons in this collection.
+The following is a list of notable people, places and subjects appearing in the editorial cartoons in this collection.
 The list is not exhaustive.
 Some subjects may require you to browse with alternative terms.

 B= Box, F= Folder.
 For example: B1F1= Box 1 Folder 1.